Affiliate links on Android Authority may earn us a commission. Learn more.

 Run exe files on Android with a DOS BOX app

-If you have any experience in running older programs on more recent operating systems, you are likely aware of DOS BOX applications.
-They allow programs made for the old MS DOS system to work on, say, Windows 10 via emulation.
-The good news is that there are also DOS BOX apps you can download in the Google Play Store.
+You are likely aware of DOS BOX applications if you have any experience running older programs on more recent operating systems.
+They allow programs made for the old MS-DOS system to work on Windows via emulation.
+The good news is that there are also DOS BOX apps for Android.